 Arizona College accepts numerous types of financial aid.
 Students may be eligible for a wide variety of options, including but not limited to:

 Read more about financial aid at Arizona College.

 Yes.
-While every student’s schedule may vary due to prior academic experience, you’ll start your BSN degree program with evening general education courses.
+While every student’s schedule may vary due to prior academic experience, you’ll start your course of study with evening general education courses.
 In addition, some general education courses are offered in a convenient on-campus/online hybrid format.

 We offer general education courses in the evening because we know students are busy and often can’t immediately change their entire schedule when starting Nursing school.

 Once you begin your Core Nursing courses, your schedule will shift to daytime classes.

 As of 2020, there were 43,250 RNs employed in the Detroit-Warren-Dearborn, MI Metro Area.

 RN employment in Michigan is projected to grow by 10% from 2018 to 2028.